Production type: Oil

 Operator: Total (24%)

 Start date: 2018

 Located some 130 kilometers off the coast of Nigeria at water depths of more than 1,500 meters, the Egina oil field is one of our most ambitious ultra-deep offshore projects.
 Primarily developed locally to accelerate the pace of Nigeria’s industrial fabric and the transfer of technology, the project will soon come on stream and produce 200,000 barrels of oil per day, i.e., 10% of the country’s total oil production.

-A strategic project in ultra deep water
+A colossal project in ultra-deep water

 The water depth poses a challenge for the development of Egina, which is one of the deepest offshore projects ever operated by Total.